Who can join, and how?

 Food Hygiene Certificates

 All food handlers, and Country Markets Members are no exception, are required by law to undertake relevant food hygiene training.
-For Country Markets cooks, the required qualification is currently the Level 2 Award in Food Safety in Catering, which must be renewed every fifth year.
+For Country Markets cooks, the required qualification is currently the Level 2 Award in Food Safety in Catering, which is supplemented by ongoing training via regular updates issued by the company.
 Your local Country Market should be able to tell you about courses in your area, or a list of independent course providers can be found on the Chartered Institute of Environmental Health’s website – www.cieh.org

 Online Food Hygiene Certificates